VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > number of storage transactions.

-> My rule of thumb is that if you’re doing greenfield development, you
+> My rule of thumb is that if you're doing greenfield development, you
 > need very good arguments in order to choose SQL Database.
 Windows Azure
 > Storage Services should be the default choice.
 However, if you already
 > have an existing SQL Server database that you want to move to the
-> cloud, it’s a different case...
+> cloud, it's a different case...
 > Mark Seeman - CQRS Advisors Mail List

 ### Identifying aggregates